beatrizcm01/challenge-accepted-python/project.md

 # Recruiting Process - Data Engineer Jr (Python Challenge)

-To approach this multidimensional data I chose to work with the Xarray library because it's very efficient to work with multidimensional data such as the one in this challenge.
+To approach this challenge I chose to work with the Xarray library because it's very efficient to work with labelled multidimensional data such as the one in this challenge.
 ## Initial Steps

 Proceed by cloning or forking my repository.
 Then, make sure to have the requirements installed as instructed below.